-Delafloxacin injection is used treat skin infections caused by bacteria in adults.
+Delafloxacin injection is used treat skin infections and certain types of pneumonia (an infection of the lungs) caused by bacteria in adults.
 Delafloxacin is in a class of antibiotics called fluoroquinolones.
 It works by killing the bacteria that cause infections.

 How should this medicine be used?

-Delafloxacin injection comes as a powder to mixed with liquid and given through a needle or catheter placed into a vein.
-It is usually infused (injected slowly) intravenously (into a vein) over a period of 60 minutes once every 12 hours.
+Delafloxacin injection comes as a powder to mixed with liquid and given intravenously (into a vein).
+It is usually given over a period of 60 minutes once every 12 hours.